koron/nvgd/README.md

 Default filters can be ignored separately by [all (pseudo) filter](#all-pseudo-filter).

-Defualt filters are ignored for directories source of file protocols.
+Default filters are ignored for directories source of file protocols.

 ## Filters